cos-it-is/TheBAT/README.md

 Coin Acceptor LED Surround such as [THIS](https://www.aliexpress.com/item/1005002995360644.html?channel=twinner  "THIS")

-PN532 NFC Board such as [THIS](https://www.amazon.co.uk/HiLetgo-PN532-Module-Communication-Android/dp/B01I1J17LC  "THIS")
+PN532 NFC Board (Set in I2C Mode using switches on board) such as [THIS](https://www.amazon.co.uk/HiLetgo-PN532-Module-Communication-Android/dp/B01I1J17LC  "THIS")

 ====